My rating: 5 of 5 stars

 Elle writes romantic suspense and erotic contemporary romance for various publishers.
 She loves strong heroines and sexy alpha heroes, and just enough heat and danger to keep things interesting!

-Enter the GIVEAWAY for a chance to win a PAPERBACK copy of THE GOOD LUCK CHARM:
+Enter the GIVEAWAY for a chance to win a PAPERBACK copy of THE CHASE:

 ; COLLEGE romances have always been my weakness, and it all started when I first encountered upon the OFF CAMPUS series by @ellekennedy33 back in 2015 — that being said, she never disappoints because her newest release that just went LIVE early, THE CHASE has my heart captivated with so much tender love for Fitzy and Summer✨ ⋅ I cannot wait to get myself a paperback copy of this beauty, and because I love anything by Elle, I am going to give a paperback copy to a luck reader!
 They have not gone live yet, but once they do I will be giving one away — all you have to do is answer the following question (and make sure to follow me of course — giveaway ends tomorrow, 8/6): ⋅ G i v e a w a y Q u e s t i o n: What kind of sports romance is your favorite?
 Hockey?
 Football?
 Soccer?
 Etc?✨